This post may contain affiliate links, view our disclosure policy.

 Instructions

-• In a medium mixing bowl, whisk together flour, rolled oats, sugar, brown sugar and baking soda.
+• In a mixing bowl, add the all-purpose flour, old-fashioned oats, granulated sugar, light brown sugar, and baking soda.
+Whisk until combined.

-• Remove from oven and set aside to let cool slightly while you make the lemon cream filling.
+• Bake the crust for 11-12 minutes.
+When done, remove from the oven and let it cool slightly while you prepare the lemon filling.

 • Bake for 22-25 minutes.
-The middle will still look pale and loose but the edges should be golden brown.
-Let cool completely.
+The middle will still look pale and slightly loose/jiggly, but the edges should be golden brown.

-Once cooled, cover and put in fridge for 1 hour.
-Cut into bars and serve.
-Store leftovers in the fridge.
-As these bars sit out at room temperature they do become softer (mainly the filling).
+*As the bars sit out at room temperature, they do become softer (mainly the lemon filling).

 Notes

-To get the most juice from the lemon.
-Place the lemon between the palm of your hand and the countertop.
-Roll it back and forth.
+Lemon Tip : To get the most juice from the lemon; place the lemon between the palm of your hand and the countertop.
+Roll it back and forth while pressing down it gently.
 You will start to smell the juice release which yields lots of fresh lemon juice for the recipe.

 Nutrition